Using the Device Manager Page

 • Change User Maintenance Mode.
 Changes the user maintenance mode setting for the selected devices.
 For details on user maintenance mode, see the section on Maintenance.

 • Change Collector Group: Changes the Data Collector(s) used to collect data from the device.
-Choose from the list of all Collector Groups in SL1.
+Choose from the list of all Collector Groups in Skylar One.
 When you select one of the collector groups, each selected device will by polled by the collectors in the collector group.
 This option does not appear for All-In-One Appliances.
 For details on collector groups and their relationships to devices, see the System Administration section.

 • Align SNMP Read Credential.
 This option applies the selected credential to all selected devices.
 The selected devices will use the selected credential as their primary credential.
 Secondary credentials will remain unchanged.
-Choose from a list of all SNMP Read credentials in SL1 (defined in the Credential Management page [System > Manage > Credentials]).
+Choose from a list of all SNMP Read credentials in Skylar One (defined in the Credential Management page [System > Manage > Credentials]).
 For more details on Credentials, see the Credentials and Discovery section.

 • Add to Device Group.
 This option aligns the selected devices with the selected device group.
 The selected devices will then appear in Device Group Views and will inherit the properties of the device group, including scheduling, access, and visibility.

 • Align to Device Dashboard.
 This option aligns the selected device dashboard with the selected device group.
-Choose from a list of all device dashboards in SL1 (defined in the Device Dashboards page [System > Customize > Device Dashboards]).
+Choose from a list of all device dashboards in Skylar One (defined in the Device Dashboards page [System > Customize > Device Dashboards]).
 For more details on Device Dashboards, see the Device Dashboards section.

 Bulk Actions for Component Devices